 The Claimant Count includes people who claim Jobseeker’s Allowance but who do not receive payment.
 For example, some claimants will have had their benefits stopped for a limited period of time by Jobcentre Plus.
 Some people claim Jobseeker’s Allowance in order to receive National Insurance Credits.

 As well as numbers of people claiming benefits, estimates are also available for Claimant Count rates.
 Claimant Count rates for the UK as a whole, and for the regions and countries of the UK, are calculated as the Claimant Count level divided by the sum of the Claimant Count plus the total number of jobs.

 Claimant Count estimates for the UK as a whole, and for the regions and countries of the UK, are available seasonally adjusted by sex.
 Claimant Count estimates for the UK are available on a comparable basis from 1971.
-Claimant Count levels and rates are published each month in the labour market statistical bulletin and on the NOMIS website.
+Claimant Count levels and rates are published each month on the NOMIS website.

 There is a large degree of overlap between the Claimant Count and unemployment, although the latter figures are generally much higher.
 People who are not claimants can appear among the unemployed if they are not entitled to unemployment-related benefits.
 For example:

 people who are only looking for part-time work